aTyr Pharma Announces Third Quarter 2022 Results and Provides Corporate Update

 Company to host conference call and webcast today, November 10th, at 5:00 p.m.
 EST / 2:00 p.m.
 PST.

 SAN DIEGO, Nov.
-10, 2022 (GLOBE NEWSWIRE) -- aTyr Pharma, Inc. LIFE, a biotherapeutics company engaged in the discovery and development of first-in-class medicines from its proprietary tRNA synthetase platform, today announced third quarter 2022 results and provided a corporate update.
+10, 2022 (GLOBE NEWSWIRE) -- aTyr Pharma, Inc. (Nasdaq: LIFE), a biotherapeutics company engaged in the discovery and development of first-in-class medicines from its proprietary tRNA synthetase platform, today announced third quarter 2022 results and provided a corporate update.

 “The third quarter saw the initiation of EFZO-FIT™, a global pivotal Phase 3 study of our lead therapeutic candidate, efzofitimod, in patients with pulmonary sarcoidosis, the most prevalent form of interstitial lung disease (ILD),” said Sanjay S. Shukla, M.D., M.S., President and Chief Executive Officer of aTyr.
 “Given current market conditions, we intend to focus our resources on the EFZO-FIT™ study, which is our largest value driver, to ensure a timely and successful completion of this study.”